zohaibakhtar28/Chatty/README.md

 # Chatty

-Chatty is a real-time chat application built with React, Vite, Express, MongoDB, and Socket.io.
+Chatty -[check live preview](https://chatty-0lnh.onrender.com/login) is a real-time chat application built with React, Vite, Express, MongoDB, and Socket.io.
 It allows users to sign up, log in, and chat with other users in real-time.
 The application also supports image uploads and different themes.

 ## Features